 24 bit audio gives you a theoretical dynamic range of 144 dB, as opposed to 96 dB with 16 bit audio.
 More dynamic range means better signal-to-noise ratio, better precision when mixing and less worrying about headroom as you don’t have to run your levels so hot.
 32 bit floating point is even better, but the benefits there over 24 bit audio seem to be pretty much indifferent (again, please correct me if you think I’m wrong).

 What Are Your Thoughts?

-Let me know where you stand on this guys and help me (and others) figure this out.
-Are you getting better results working in higher sample rates?
-Is it real or placebo?
+Let me know where you stand on this guys.
 I know there are some very technologically savvy people out there reading this, so please drop a comment with your thoughts.